spirpinias/MACS3/README.md

 Lambda
 -   If True, MACS will use fixed background lambda as local lambda for every peak region.
 Normally, MACS calculates a dynamic local lambda to reflect the local bias due to the potential chromatin accessibility.

+Small Local
+-   The small nearby region in basepairs to calculate dynamic lambda.
+This is used to capture the bias near the peak summit region.

 ## Output